Back to Expert Advice

 Organize your content into topic clusters.
 Link related pages to reinforce your expertise and help AI engines understand how your content pieces fit together. (see graphic below)

-AI search often happens in stages, with users asking follow-up questions in the same session.
-Structure your content to answer the initial query—and then go deeper.
-Address likely next questions or related topics.
+AI search often happens in stages, with users digging deeper in the same session.
+Structure your content to answer the initial query, then address likely next questions or related topics.
 This increases your chances of appearing across multiple steps in the user’s search journey.

 Mention your brand, products, people, and partners by name.
 This helps AI systems connect your content with recognized entities.